 I urge you to rent a car, almost to the point of saying it is mandatory.
 We found booking online was much cheaper than in-store.
 Also, I encourage you to rent out of Dubrovnik as the agencies there are much less expensive than in Orebić itself.
 Besides, it’s a beautiful and tidy arrangement.
 Fly into Dubrovnik, drive around a bit and have fun, and leave the car back at the airport when you leave.

 In addition to winery hopping, you can use your whip to see some of the most remote places on the peninsula.
 We packed lunch one day and headed to Lovište at the far end of the peninsula, where we enjoyed a truly romantic and one-of-a-kind meal for two.

-The peninsula is literally your oyster.
+The peninsula is your oyster.
 Seriously, you can do just about whatever you want!
 Driving with the windows down through the mountains along the coastline is reason enough to have a car.
 Stop and take pictures, run around and play, be kids again.

 Whatever you decide to do, you and your beau are sure to have an unforgettable experience.
-But before you go, make sure you aren’t like us, and make the same mistakes we did.
+But before you go, make sure you aren’t like us, and make the same mistakes.

 You can usually find Tyler & Christy creating in the kitchen, behind the lens, or devouring more popcorn, dark chocolate, & red wine than they’d care to admit.